-There are many products you can invest in for a better night’s sleep, like weighted blankets and stuffed animals, the right pillow, highly-rated sheets and more.
-But if you’re often kept awake (or woken up) by light, you might want to consider a sleep mask.
-These masks are designed to create an ideal pitch black sleeping environment regardless of where you are or the time of day, which helps your body produce melatonin and fall into a deep slumber.
-We spoke to experts about the benefits of sleep masks for the sleep-wake cycle, plus used their shopping advice to round up some top-rated options on top of their own recommendations.
+There are a plethora of products you can invest in for a better night’s sleep, like weighted blankets and stuffed animals, the right pillow, highly-rated sheets and more.
+But if you’re often kept awake (or woken up) by light, you may want to consider a sleep mask.
+They’re designed to create a pitch black sleeping environment regardless of where you are or the time of day, which helps your body produce melatonin and fall into a deeper slumber, according to the Sleep Foundation.

-Seema Khosla, MD, medical director at the North Dakota Center for Sleep, recommended this face mask, noting that it has memory foam padding around the eyes for comfort and breathability.
-The fully adjustable mask also uses an elastic strap, which is far less likely to get caught in your hair or disrupt your sleep than a Velcro one.
-The mask, which comes in a pack of three, has a 4.5-star average rating from more than 18,100 reviews on Amazon.
+Dr. Seema Khosla, medical director at the North Dakota Center for Sleep, recommended this face mask, noting that it has memory foam padding around the eyes for comfort and breathability.
+The adjustable mask is secured around your head using an elastic strap, which is less likely to get caught in your hair or disrupt your sleep than a Velcro one, experts said.
+The masks must be hand-washed.
+It comes in packs of three assorted colors including red, purple, blue, black and more.

-Khosla recommended the Hibermate Sleep Mask for especially light sleepers since it blocks both light and sound with integrated, removable ear muffs.
-The mask itself is machine-washable and fits to your head with adjustable elastic bands.
-According to the brand, the material is hypoallergenic and stays cool during the summer months.
+Khosla recommended the Hibermate Sleep Mask for light sleepers since it blocks out light and sound with integrated, removable ear muffs.
+The mask is machine-washable and fits to your head with adjustable elastic bands, Hibermate says.
+It’s only available in black.

-Shopping writer Ambar Pardilla bought the Slip Pure Silk Sleep Mask after several bouts of insomnia and said that after a few nights of using it, she was “snoozing off within minutes of sliding the mask on.”
-The mask, which is made from machine-washable and non-irritating silk, stays put with an elastic band.
-According to the brand, the silk mask won’t disturb your nighttime creams and facial products, nor will it put pressure on the area around your eyes.
+Former Select writer Ambar Pardilla bought the Slip Pure Silk Sleep Mask after several bouts of insomnia.
+After a few nights of using it, she was “snoozing within minutes of sliding the mask on.”
+The mask, which is made from machine-washable silk, stays put with an elastic band.
+Slip says the silk mask won’t mess with your nighttime creams and facial products, nor will it put pressure on the area around your eyes.
 You can purchase the Slip sleep mask in 11 colors, including gold, white, pink and more.

 Sleep mask benefits